NEW MEXICO JUNIOR COLLEGE

 This class is online and a distance education format.
 It draws from the experiences and perspectives of the instructor and students as well as the readings, class exercises, videos, and presentations.
 Your questions, comments and reactions to the readings can be important contributions.

 As an online class, we will utilize the “Discussion” link to talk about current events.
 Sociology opens up the world around us and there are topics we will “discuss.”
 The instructor will pose a topic or question.
 Students should reply to the post and to other student’s post.
-Discussions will be worth 10 points each.
+The class will be broken up into groups so the discussions can be more intimate and group assignments will change regularly.

 The points you earn in this class are maintained in Canvas where you can track your grades.
 There is sufficient time allotted for completion of the work in this online class.
 LATE WORK WILL NOT BE ACCEPTED.